What's the problem?

 Arc \(\color{#a585ff}{CH}\color{#737373} = \color{#ffffff}P\color{#737373} \times \color{#e3a0cd}a\)

-Then, the length of the arc CH in our parabola is P times a, where a is the distance HB, which equals 0.5 in our case.
+The length of arc CH is P times a.
+Here a is the distance HB, which is 0.5.

 Arc \(\color{#a585ff}{CH}\color{#737373} = \color{#ffffff}P\color{#737373} \times \color{#e3a0cd}0.5\)